ufoioio/FFT_Experiment_1/README.md

 #### Experiment with Python numpy FFT module
 It is simple code to explore fourier transformation
-It contains the code that remove freqency of certain bound and its inverse transformation result plotted
+It contains the code that remove freqency of certain bound and plots its inverse transformation result

 ![img](https://github.com/ufoioio/FFT_Experiment_1/blob/master/pics_for_md/denoised_result.png)